joeky888/ab.py/ReadMe.md

-Yet another load test tool by invoking curl command.
+Yet another load testing tool by invoking curl command.

 Inspired by ab (ApacheBench), loadtest in js and hey in golang.